 I’ve tried quite a few Upside Down Pineapple Cake recipes.
-This recipe, courtesy of Simply Recipes, is hands down the best.
+This recipe is hands down the best.
 The cake itself is heaven and the topping is rich and delicious.
 It is divine when served with whipped cream.

 A few notes: There is an option of using either all purpose flour or using a mix of all purpose / cake flour / ground almond.
 I have always used just the regular all purpose flour and the cake turns out incredible.